GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Method

-Each B3D uses parallel convolutions with kernel size $(3,3,3)$, $(3,1,1)$ and $(1,3,3)$ to extract spatial-temporal feature, pixel-level motion feature and salient spatial feature respectively.
-Afterwards, these three kinds of features are fused into the final enhanced features by adding them together.
+In each B3D, parallel convolutions with kernel sizes $(3,3,3)$, $(3,1,1)$, and $(1,3,3)$ extract spatial-temporal, pixel-level motion, and salient spatial features, respectively.
+Afterward, these three features are fused into the final enhanced feature through element-wise addition.

-\textbf{Feature Extractor.} As shown in Figure \ref{fig: MGFE} (b), we construct the Fine Branch and Coarse Branch Feature Extractor based on STEM to generate temporal feature representations of different granularities.
-The Fine Branch Feature Extractor consists of several STEMs and MaxPooling, which can be denoted as:
+The Feature Extractor, depicted in \cref{fig: framework} (b), comprises the Fine Branch and Coarse Branch Feature Extractors, both using STEM to produce temporal feature representations at different granularities.
+Fine Branch Feature Extractor involves multiple STEMs and MaxPooling layers, denoted as: